 WHO WE ARE

-The Human Rights Likeminded Office (HRLO) is an independent organization serving diplomats from over 70 likeminded countries at the United Nations.
-The Likeminded share similar positions and voting records on human rights.
+The Human Rights Likeminded Office is an independent organization serving diplomats from 70 likeminded countries and civil society representatives seeking to advance human rights at the United Nations.

 HRLO's Executive Director and Advisory Board.